-Woodland Manor Ghost story
+Woodland Manor Ghost Story

 Their cat, Jasper will never go upstairs in the dark and there is one place, a grassy mound overlooking the grounds at the front of the house which he always avoids.
 I see that the children have noticed this peculiarity and tease him, leaving treats in places where they know he feels frightened.